 Free Online Tutoring with Brainfuse

-USC Aiken’s Center for Student Achievement has partnered with Brainfuse to offer students access to live, online tutoring.
-Each student currently enrolled in a USC Aiken course receives five free hours of tutoring with a Brainfuse tutor.
+For the summer sessions, the Center for Student Achievement is offering online tutoring through Brainfuse.
+Brainfuse offers students access to live, online tutoring.
+Each student currently enrolled in a USC Aiken course receives six free hours of tutoring with a Brainfuse tutor.
 Papers submitted to the online Writing Lab count as 40 minutes each.

 Tutors are available in many subjects, including math, biology, chemistry, accounting, Spanish, and more!
 If you submit a paper to the online Writing Lab, you will receive feedback, usually within 24 hours, about how to improve your writing.